 MA in Medical Sciences

-The Master of Arts in Medical Sciences program prepares students who aspire to become compassionate, culturally-competent physicians, to build a compelling medical school application.
+The Master of Arts in Medical Sciences program is a special master's program (SMP) that prepares students to build a compelling medical school application.
 MAMS is a record enhancement program and not a career changer program, and as such, all pre-medical prerequisites must be completed.
 Our graduate postbaccalaureate is known for the rigor and quality of our coursework leading to a Master's degree.
 Also, we have a long-term commitment to advising our students and assist them at every stage of the medical school application process.
 We are dedicated to promoting the personal and professional development of each student facilitating their entry and assuring their future success in Medical School.
 We maintain a student-centered, non-competitive environment that allows each student to capitalize on their strengths as they build their medical school credentials.
 We are guided by the Jesuit values of “seeking knowledge in the service of humanity; preparing to live in a shared, global community; and building on the desire to always do and become more.”

 In support of our mission, Loyola’s MAMS program:

 - Provides students with a high quality educational experience from dedicated faculty recruited from some of the best medical schools in the US.